A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 While these ideas give a template for learning complex policies from past experience, the underlying optimization procedure required to compute the targets in \cref{eq:target} can limit this approach in its nominal form.

 {\bf Approximating the optimization process.}\quad Based on \cref{eq:Qlearning}, a promising new policy can be designed as

 However, the maximization can be expensive.
-Not only does does the maximization step appear in this new policy definition during rollouts, but also in the update step in \cref{eq:updateQ} for each sample.
-Instead, we can define a policy $\mu_\theta$ with some ``nice'' parameterization.
-While $\mu_\theta$ represents a deterministic policy, in practice, a noisy version of $\mu_\theta$ is deployed for exploration:
+Further, the optimization subproblem in \cref{eq:maxpolicy} must be solved not only during rollouts, but also in the update step in \cref{eq:updateQ} for each sample.
+Therefore, introduce a ``nice'' parameterized policy $\mu_\theta$, and use a noisy version of $\mu_\theta$ for exploration:

-With both $\mu_\theta$ and $Q_\phi$ taking on some parameterization side-by-side, they are referred to as the \emph{actor} and \emph{critic}, respectively \citep{konda1999ActorcriticAlgorithms, silver2014DeterministicPolicy}.
+With both $\mu_\theta$ and $Q_\phi$ taking on some parameterization, they are referred to as the \emph{actor} and \emph{critic}, respectively \citep{konda1999ActorcriticAlgorithms, silver2014DeterministicPolicy}.
 The idea is to use the policy to approximate the maximization operation in \cref{eq:maxpolicy}, and to use the critic to approximate the $Q$-learning target based on \cref{eq:target}.
 That is,

 The targets $q$ are now very simple to compute, only requiring function evaluation, rather than exact optimization: